-The Metal world was stunned in early 2021 when Marco Hietala, the bassist and co-lead singer of Nightwish, was leaving the band.
+The Metal world was stunned in early 2021 when Marco Hietala, the bassist and co-lead singer of Nightwish, announced that he was leaving the band.
 Nightwish is arguably one of the biggest Metal bands on the planet and scenario this was not unlike Roth leaving Van Halen or Dickinson leaving Iron Maiden.
 It is hard to comprehend why someone with seemingly so much would leave at the pinnacle of success.
 Not long after his announcement I discovered that Hietala had actually written his autobiography a few years ago and so I felt it was timely to review this book.
 This month, I also reviewed another Nightwish related title, WE ARE HERE, so feel free to enjoy that as well.

 As for Hietala’s book, it is simply titled STAINLESS? and this slightly oversized paperback seems to be one of those print-on-demand books from Amazon.
 I’ve read a few Amazon on demand books before and the quality is usually pretty horrible but this one is very decent.
 The paper and font are nice, it’s glossy, full-colour and the layout and design are well done.
 The 190+ page book is packed with colour photos as well.
 The book was co-created by Timo Kangasluoma a popular Finnish journalist.
 I’m not quite sure how it came together but this might have been the result of interviews with Hietala and Kangasluoma put it together.
 It is written in the first person so technically it is Hietala’s autobiography.